ArianRai/Documentation/Python.md

 ## Negative Infinity

-When trying to find a "max" value, it helps to keep track of the "max so far" in a variable and to start that variable at the **lowest** possible number, negative infinity.
+When trying to find a "max" value, it helps to keep track of the "max so far" in a variable and to start that variable at the **lowest** possible number, _negative infinity_.
+The same with _positive infinity_.

 ```python
 max_so_far = float("-inf")